 - Run a full cycle through.

 - Shake out any remaining drops and allow the device to air dry.

 To disinfect your nebulizer, simply repeat the cleaning steps and add 2 to 3 drops of white vinegar to your distilled water and then run a full cycle.
 After this solution is nebulized, run one more cycle of just distilled water.
 Wipe out the medicine cup with distilled water to ensure there is no vinegar residue left over.

 TruNeb™ is the best portable nebulizer machine you can find.
 The quiet, convenient breathing treatment gives you relief when you need it most.
 The TruNeb™ will turn your liquid medication into a fine, thin mist that you breathe in.
 This method helps the meds to reach your lungs quicker so that you get fast relief every time.

 Here are just a few of the advantages of using our device:

 - Completely Quiet: With our portable nebulizer, you will enjoy noise-free breathing treatment every time you use it.

 - Perfect For Kids and Adults: Both kids and adults can use this device.
 It has a smaller mask for kids as well as the option for a mouthpiece so they can be comfortable while using it.

 - Unique Design: Our device is not much bigger than the average inhaler.
 It’s pocket-sized and when you use the mouthpiece, it’s not much different than using an inhaler, aside from the slightly longer treatment time.

 We promise that you will be impressed by our handheld nebulizer.
-If you are not, we will give you your money back within 30 days of purchase.
+If you are not, contact us and we will give you your money back within 30 days of purchase.
 Try the TruNeb™ risk-free today!